Get Help Today(855) 593-1695

 Featured Treatment Center

-Ecstasy, the common name for MDMA (MethyleneDioxyMethAmphetamine), is a synthetic drug known for its euphoric and hallucinogenic effects that produce extremely elevated feelings and sensations.
-Created in 1912 by a pharmaceutical company, Ecstasy was originally used in psychotherapy in the 1960s.
+Ecstasy, or “E,” the common name for MDMA (MethyleneDioxyMethAmphetamine), is a synthetic drug known for its euphoric and hallucinogenic effects that produce extremely elevated feelings and sensations.
+Created in 1912 by a pharmaceutical company, it was originally used in psychotherapy in the 1960s.
 Later on, the drug was used in couples therapy.
 When the 1970s and 1980s rolled around, many became aware of its intense rush, creating a high illicit demand for the drug, which eventually led to it being banned.
 Ecstasy is now illegal, but it is very commonly used among college students and young adults at clubs and raves.

 Molly is a very common form of MDMA.
 The difference between Ecstasy and Molly is that Ecstasy is bound into a pill where Molly is a powder that is put into an empty capsule or liquid, known as “Molly water.”

 Ecstasy is frequently combined with other chemicals such as Ketamine, PCP, and MDA, meaning any pill may have a questionable makeup.
 Color largely determines the purity of the drug, along with the imprint, or “branding” on the surface.
-However, color and imprint have a greater influence on the purity of Molly.
-The purest form of MDMA is a white crystal powder.

 Help is out there

 Reach out to a treatment provider and learn how you can create the life you want.